TEAMMATES/teammates/docs/maintainer-guide.md

 * The team has decided that the issue is not suitable to be worked on, e.g. not in line with the project's interest.

 In any case, leave a comment to explain why the issue is closed without resolution.

+## PR management

+### Choosing a reviewer

+* When a new PR comes in, assign a reviewer for the PR based on the related issue's labels and team members' expertise.
+Try to load-balance when assigning reviewers.
+* If a reviewer does not show any activity in **2 days**, post a reminder.
+If the reviewer still does not show any activity for the next **1 day**, assign another reviewer.

+### Closing a PR

+A PR can be closed without merging if:
+* The PR addresses something that has been fixed.
+* The PR addresses something that needs not be fixed.
+* The PR addresses an issue labelled `d.FirstTimers` and is authored by a contributor who has committed code to the main repository before.
+* The author does not address the review comments after **7 days**.
+* The author is not acting in the project's best interest, e.g. resisting review comments, not following project guidelines.

+In any case, leave a comment to explain why the PR is closed without merging.